synapse-medicine/foundation-interview/README.md

 ### Updating the Docker compose

+**Your third task is to define a Dockerfile for your Go backend.**

 The Docker Compose file allows you to easily launch both the frontend and backend simultaneously so that they can communicate with each other.
 Update the `docker-compose.yml` file to ensure it can start both your frontend and backend services at the same time.

-You will need to define a Dockerfile for your Go backend.

 ### Updating the CI

-Your third task is to change the current GitHub Actions CI to build and publish the Docker images provided in the repository to a GitHub release on every push to the `main` branch.
+**Your fourth task is to improve the CI.**

+Change the current GitHub Actions CI to build and publish the Docker images provided in the repository to a GitHub release on every push to the `main` branch.

 ### Going further

-Your last task is to be critical :smile:.
+**Your last task is to be critical :smile:.**

 The provided code is not representative of the expectations we have for production code (on purpose).
 We instead encourage you to build the feature in a way that you think is the best.